Join a meeting as an avatar in Microsoft Teams

 -

 Under Avatars, you'll have up to three different avatars to choose from.
-If you haven't yet customized an avatar, select + to start creating or customizing your avatars.
 Once you've selected an avatar to represent you in the meeting, select Turn on avatars.
+If you want to edit your avatar, select

 Use TTS with the Avatars app

-Activate the in-app text to speech (TTS) system in the current version of the Avatar customizer.
+With avatars, you activate the in-app text-to-speech (TTS) system in the avatar customizer.
 With operating screen readers such as Windows Narrator, you'll be prompted to turn on the TTS system as you enter the application.
 When you open the Avatar customizer app, focus inside of it.
-When loading is complete, the system will announce "Press Ctrl + b to activate the TTS system", and at this point TTS will be enabled.
+When loading is complete, the system announces, "Press Ctrl + B to activate the TTS system," and TTS is enabled.
 The TTS system behaves similarly to screen readers.

 To ensure that the self-voice TTS system reads out in the correct language, download the appropriate language package in your operating system: